ripsawridge/site/site/contents/_cma/2011/shorts.md

 ### Pyramidenspitze
 <i>April 30, 2011</i>

 I took a Camelback and a candy bar up a trail that leads to the Pyramidenspitze from the north side.
 Amazingly there was no snow.
 At this time of year it should be at least two feet deep.
 I thought I'd have the trail to myself, but a very strong hiker came up behind me and whipped me good, though I tried to stay ahead!
 I soothed my battered ego by adopting climbing variations on the walls of the steep gully that leads with iron cables to a pass below the summit.
 There is even a little iron ladder in the final meters to the top.
 I ran into my new friend on top, with a glorious view to the main Wilder Kaiser range.
-Continuing west along a ridge, I made the short trip to the Petersköpfl then the Naunspitze.
+Continuing west along a ridge, I made the short trip to the PeterskÃ¶pfl then the Naunspitze.
 From a hut I doubled back east on a nice traversing mid-slope trail.
 Eventually it turned back up to the Pyramidenspitze, and I arrived as the weather deteriorated and it started to snow.
 The Kleine Halt looked beautiful, and I could see the 24-pitch "Via Aqua" route Stephan and I did last summer.
 If only I had a camera!
 Oh well.
 I returned to the car the same way I came, making for an elevation gain/loss of about 2000 meters.
 I was at the car at about 2:30 pm.

 ### Haiminger Klettergarten
 <i>March, 2011</i>